Please Note: Natural Candy Store is not responsible for melting or other damage caused by heat exposure during shipping.

 2. Determine how far your candy is traveling

-What are the days in transit, from our warehouse in Northern California to your location?
-If your package is going to the West Coast, you can probably still use Flat Rate Shipping.
-However, if it's going to the East Coast, you'll want to select a faster shipping method to reduce the time in transit.
+What are the days in transit, from our warehouse in Northern Michigan to your location?
+If your package is going to the Mid-West or Eastern US, you can probably still use Flat Rate Shipping.
+However, if it's going to the Western US, you'll want to select a faster shipping method to reduce the time in transit.

 3. Add Cold Shipping Box or Cold Pack(s) to your order.